mitchhit234/meleeWebProject/README.md

 * Toggle some more information off if it does not apply to that character/specific move (such as how multi jabs are by default not shown unless inserted in the data table)

-* Clean up the CSS on the home page and character pages (some containers not fitting to page correctly)
+* Clean up the CSS on the home page and character pages for mobile

+* Add search bar on homepage for characters, potentially search bar on character pages for attacks

 * Find a way to not have to prompt the user to select mobile/desktop version